How to analyze rental properties with hedge fund algorithms

 Does that sound scary or crazy?

 It was a manageable risk.
 Usually, whenever I bid on a property where I couldn’t see the inside, I simply bid less to give myself an allowance in case I had to replace everything, and sometimes I still won the property at auction.
-I purchased one property only to discover after we opened the door that the former owner removed the entire kitchen, cabinets, counters, appliances, everything.
+I purchased one property only to discover after we opened the door that the former owner removed the entire kitchen, cabinets, counters, and even the expensive appliances from unclutterer.
 However, I bought that property with such a large discount that I didn’t spend near the savings on replacing the entire kitchen.

 If you know your after-renovation resale price, and if you know construction prices in the area, buying houses sight unseen is not as risky as you might imagine.